ariakit/ariakit/packages/reakit/src/Radio/README.md

   ID that will serve as a base for all the items IDs.

+- **`rtl`**
+  <code>boolean</code>

+  Determines how `next` and `previous` will behave.
+If `rtl` is set to `true`, then `next` will move focus to the previous item in the DOM.

 - **`orientation`**
   <code>&#34;horizontal&#34; | &#34;vertical&#34; | undefined</code>

-  Defines the orientation of the rover list.
+  Defines the orientation of the composite widget.

+  When the composite widget has multiple groups (two-dimensional) and `wrap` is `true`, the navigation will wrap based on the value of `orientation`:
+  - `undefined`: wraps in both directions.
+  - `horizontal`: wraps horizontally only.
+  - `vertical`: wraps vertically only.

+  If the composite widget has a single row or column (one-dimensional), the `orientation` value determines which arrow keys can be used to move focus:
+  - `undefined`: all arrow keys work.
+  - `horizontal`: only left and right arrow keys work.
+  - `vertical`: only up and down arrow keys work.

 - **`currentId`**
   <code>string | null</code>

-  The current focused element ID.
+  The current focused item ID.

 - **`loop`**
   <code>boolean</code>

-  If enabled:
-  - Jumps to the first item when moving next from the last item.
-  - Jumps to the last item when moving previous from the first item.
+  If enabled, moving to the next item from the last one will focus the first item and vice-versa.
+It doesn't work if the composite widget has multiple groups (two-dimensional).

+- **`focusWrap`**
+  <code>boolean</code>

+  If enabled, moving to the next item from the last one in a row or column will focus the first item in the next row or column and vice-versa.
+Depending on the value of the `orientation` state, it'll wrap in only one
+direction:
+  - If `orientation` is `undefined`, it wraps in both directions.
+  - If `orientation` is `horizontal`, it wraps horizontally only.
+  - If `orientation` is `vertical`, it wraps vertically only.

+  `focusWrap` only works if the composite widget has multiple groups (two-dimensional).

 - **`state`**
   <code>any</code>